gravity182/homeserver/Installation.md

 ### Cert-manager

-Usually cert-manager should start doing its job right away, given that you specified the correct email and Cloudflare API key.
+Usually cert-manager should start doing its job right away, given that you specified a correct email and a Cloudflare API key.

 Let's check that the certificate has been issued correctly:
 ```sh